KILTprotocol/kilt-workshop-101/identity.md

 In this tutorial, we'll run through the full story of a verifiable credential.
 To do so, three actors will be involved: a <span class="label-role claimer">claimer</span>, an <span class="label-role attester">attester</span> and a <span class="label-role verifier">verifier</span>.

-This means that we'll need to create three identities.
+So we'll need to create three identities.

+We'll come back to what each of these actors represent, but for now let's create their identities.

 # 👤 Identity